ksearfos/data_container/README.md

 DataContainer
 ----------
-## A container for data that is global to the project
+A container for data that is global to a project.
+The DataContainer is an alternative to globals and passing configuration details between classes.

 ## Use